scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

 		9204224 blocks of size 1024.
 6855428 blocks available
 </code></pre>
 <br><br>
 We download the file to our machine.
-Inside the .txt file we have too many things, but what is relevant for us is that inside the machine there is a user “kenobi” and he has an id_rsa file, in SSH, an id_rsa file is a private file that stores the private key of a user for SSH authentication, so if we get that file we can access the machine.
+Inside the .txt file you cansee that there are a lot of things, but what is relevant to us is that inside the machine there is a user “kenobi” and he has an id_rsa file, in SSH, an id_rsa file is a private file that stores the private key of a user for SSH authentication, so if we get that file we can access the machine.
 <pre><code>smb: \> get log.txt

 getting file \log.txt of size 12237 as log.txt (0,7 KiloBytes/sec) (average 0,7 KiloBytes/sec)</code></pre>
 <br><br>

-In our case, port 111 is access to a network file system, Lets use nmap to enumerate this, It suggests that the directory /var/ on the remote machine is potentially shared via NFS.
-The asterisk (*) means that all subdirectories within /var/ are also exported, let's try to mount the share.
+Since port 111 is open, it suggests NFS might be running on the target machine.
+We can use nmap to enumerate NFS exports.
+The output with an asterisk (*) for /var indicates that this directory, along with all its subdirectories, is potentially shared via NFS.
 <pre><code>~> nmap -p 111 --script=nfs-ls,nfs-statfs,nfs-showmount 10.10.231.175
 Starting Nmap 7.94 ( https://nmap.org ) at 2024-05-08 21:38 -03
 Nmap scan report for 10.10.231.175